aharnishdwivedi/Backend/README.md

 ## 🏛️ Software Design Choices & Justification

+*Design decisions and architectural choices made by Aharnish Dwivedi with AI assistance to create a robust and scalable solution.*

 ### Architecture Decisions

 1. **Clean Architecture**: Chosen for maintainability, testability, and separation of concerns